MoonVN571/smp-bot/README.md

 4. Rename the file `.env.example` to `.env` and provide your secret information in this file.
 Make sure to update the necessary environment variables with your specific values.

-5. Start the bot by running the following command:
+5. Build source TS to JS and start the bot by running the following command:
 ```
+npm run build
 npm start
 ```